flutter/website/src/development/platform-integration/android/restore-state-android.md

 When the user selects the app again, bringing it back to the foreground, the OS relaunches it.
-But, unless you've set up a way to save the state of the app before it was sent to the background, you've lost the state and the app starts from scratch.
-The user has lost the continuity they expect and are generally annoyed.
-(Imagine filling out a lengthy form and being interrupted by a phone call _before_ clicking **Submit**...)
+But, unless you've set up a way to save the state of the app before it was killed, you've lost the state and the app starts from scratch.
+The user has lost the continuity they expect, which is clearly not ideal.
+(Imagine filling out a lengthy form and being interrupted by a phone call _before_ clicking **Submit**.)

 So, how can you restore the state of the app so that it looks like it did before it was sent to the background?

-{% comment %}
-xxx: Instance state vs long-lived state (2:22:28)
-xxx: Instance state:
-xxx:   UI state: active tab, current form field values
-xxx:   Limited to <1MB on Android; if you go over
-xxx:    your app will crash with TransactionToolLargeException
-xxx:    thrown in the native code.
-xxx: Long-lived state:
-xxx:   User's login token
-xxx:   Apps local data
-xxx:   use state_persistence package
-{% endcomment %}

 Flutter has a solution for that scenario with the [`RestorationManager`][] (and related classes)